mattgilgo/fantasy_football/README.md

 # Fantasy Football Analysis w/ Data Science Models
 Documented in this repository will be my attempts at:
 * Gathering data
 * Engineering to data to useful and concise datasets
+* Exploratory data analysis for insights to datasets
 * Creating models to predict future fantasy performance
 * Visualizing results of predictions
 * Simulating drafts using various strategies to find optimal approach